‘Brain-eating amoeba’ leaves teenager in serious condition

 Between 1962 and 2021, in the United States, only 154 occurrences were recorded, of which only four people survived.

 The brain-eating amoeba lives freely in untreated warm water and can infiltrate the human body through the nose or mouth when the individual ingests the contaminated water.
-Inside the body, the parasite travels to the brain, where it destroys brain tissue.
+Inside the body, the parasite makes its way to the brain, where it destroys brain tissue.

 The initial symptoms are: frontal headache, fever, nausea and vomiting.
 In the next stage, the infected person may experience stiff neck, convulsions, altered mental status and hallucinations.
 Death can result in less than two weeks.